saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 ## What You'll Need

-To ensure W3C WebDriver compliance:
+To ensure W3C WebDriver compliance, the following steps are required:
 * Use Selenium version 3.11 or higher.
 * Switch completely from using the older JWP to the newer W3C protocol.
+Mixing JWP with W3C will result in an [error](https://docs.saucelabs.com/dev/w3c-webdriver-capabilities#common-errors).
-  * Familiarize yourself with the name changes with the new W3C protocol capabilities.
+* Learn the name changes effective with the W3C protocol capabilities.
 For example, W3C uses `platformName`, while JWP uses `platform`.
 W3C uses `browserVersion`, while JWP uses `version`.
-We recommend reviewing the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).
+We recommend reviewing our [Test Configuration Options](/dev/test-configuration-options) and the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).
-  * Do not mix JWP with W3C (you'll get an [error](https://docs.saucelabs.com/dev/w3c-webdriver-capabilities#common-errors)).
 * Include our custom `sauce:options` W3C WebDriver-compliant capabilities (e.g., `name`, `build`) in your Sauce Labs test scripts.
   * Here's an example:
    ```java